sungnga/react-revents/README.md

 - In EventDashboard.jsx file:
   - Receive the formOpen and setFormOpen props as an argument from App parent component and destructure them
     - `export default function EventDashboard({ formOpen, setFormOpen }) { ... }`
   - Pass the setFormOpen method down as props to the EventForm child component.
-The EventForm component will comsume this method, setting the state to false, when the 'Cancel' button is clicked
+The EventForm component will consume this method, setting the state to false, when the 'Cancel' button is clicked
   - We can show or hide the event form based on the state
     - `{formOpen && <EventForm setFormOpen={setFormOpen} />}`
     - Whatever is on the left of && is true, do whatever is on the right of &&